History

 Architecture and the Skipper family

 George Skipper the second son of a Dereham building contractor, was Norwich’s best known and most original architect.
-According to Sir John Betjamin ‘he was to Norwich what Gaudi was to Barcelona’.
+According to Sir John Betjaman ‘he was to Norwich what Gaudi was to Barcelona’.

 Skipper was responsible for the designs of the city’s most notable commercial buildings as well as hotels, country residences and public buildings throughout East Anglia, Somerset and London.
 His work is generally held by authorities on Victorian and Edwardian architecture to have been of national importance.